RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Galatians-5-13-26-Living-by-the-Spirit-s-Power.md

 Bible translation is foundational to carrying out the mission Christ gave to all his followers: _go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit_.
 Visit whatdandoes.info.
 Contact me, Dan Bidulock, through my website whatdandoes.info.
 Ask God if you can take this opportunity to be blessed.
 Sow generously and reap a generous reward.

-Thank you to Kevin Little Light of the Tsuu T'ina Nation and The Unikorn, CKLL 98.1 FM.
-This broadcast would not have been possible without you.
 Thank you to Bart, John, and Marilyn for your help in preparing this message.
 Thank you to my generous supporters... friends, family, kind strangers.
 You have enabled me to do God's work full time.
-Blessings to [Saint Peter's Lutheran Church in Cochrane](http://www.saintpeters.ca/) and to all God's people in Tsuu T'ina, Calgary, and beyond.
+Blessings to [Saint Peter's Lutheran Church in Cochrane](http://www.saintpeters.ca/) and to all God's people in Calgary, and beyond.

 May God show you how to take the path of joy and peace.
 Let go of past wrongs.
 Embrace the way of love, forgiveness, and grace.
 Be written into the good story.
 May you live in peace.